Drawbotics/urql-computed-exchange/README.md

 export default client;
 ```

-Finally, use the `@computed` directive when declaring your GraphQL queries:
+Finally, use the `@computed` directive when declaring your GraphQL queries.
+Don't forget to indicate the corresponding `type`:

 ```javascript
 // App.js